Halloween: Resurrection: Plot

 Locking herself in a bedroom, Sara begs Deckard to help her.
-As the other partygoers realize that all the murders are real, Deckard begins to message Sara Michael's locations to help her avoid him.
+As the other partygoers realize that all the murders are real, Deckard begins to message Michael's locations to Sarah to help her avoid him.
 Sara runs into Freddie just as Michael finds them and stabs the latter.
 Sara runs into the tunnels and finds an exit leading to the garage, where she discovers Nora's body.
 Michael again arrives and attacks Sara, but a still-living Freddie finds them and fights Michael as an electrical fire starts in the garage.
 After electrocuting Michael, Freddie carries Sara to safety, leaving Michael to die in the burning garage.
 Later, Freddie and Sara are interviewed by the local news, during which Sara thanks Deckard for saving her life and Freddie assaults the reporter.
 Meanwhile, Michael is presumed dead and his body is taken to the morgue.
 However, as the coroner prepares to examine his body, Michael suddenly awakens.

+In an alternate ending, Sara requests to look at the bodybag seemingly containing Michael's corpse.
+Upon opening, Michael awakens and chokes Freddie until Sara kills Michael by stabbing him in the face with an axe.